Endorsed Candidates for City Council

 Bill was born and raised in Essex in England.
-In 1988, he came to Cincinnati as an engineer and became a citizen of the United States in 1995.
+He came to Cincinnati as an Engineer in 1988, and became a citizen of the United States in 1995.

 The Pleasant Ridge community safety efforts included: the strengthening of the partnership with CPD, organizing and increasing the Community Blockwatch and strengthening COPP (Citizens on Patrol) and ‘Good Guys Loitering’ activities to complement CPD efforts.
 This partnership and activity have contributed to Pleasant Ridge being one of the large city neighborhoods with lower crime rates.
 This in turn has helped the Business District thrive, and the residential streets safety has significantly improved.

-A native of Cincinnati, Jim attended Walnut Hills and Withrow High Schools and graduated from the Lowell Technological Institute in Lowell, MA.
+Jim Tarbell attended Walnut Hills and Withrow High Schools and graduated from the Lowell Technological Institute in Lowell, MA.

 Back in Cincinnati, he opened the Ludlow Garage concert venue from 1969-1971 and owned and operated Arnold’s Bar & Grill until 1998.
 When Charter Councilwoman Bobbie Sterne retired in 1998, Jim replaced her on the City Council.
 He was re-elected 2001-2005 when he served as Vice Mayor.
 He was term limited in 2007.